Point in Time Count

 What is the Point-in-Time Count?

-The Point-in-Time (PIT) count is a count of sheltered and unsheltered people experiencing homelessness on a single night in January.
-HUD requires that Continuums of Care conduct an annual count of people experiencing homelessness who are sheltered in emergency shelter, transitional housing, and Safe Havens on a single night.
-Continuums of Care also must conduct a count of unsheltered people experiencing homelessness.
-Each count is planned, coordinated, and carried out locally.
+The Point-in-Time (PIT) Count is a snapshot of homelessness that takes place on a single night in January each year.
+It includes both sheltered and unsheltered individuals and families experiencing homelessness.
+HUD requires every Continuum of Care (CoC) to conduct an annual count of people staying in emergency shelters, transitional housing, and Safe Havens on that designated night.
+In addition, CoCs must also conduct a count of people experiencing unsheltered homelessness.
+Each PIT Count is locally planned, coordinated, and carried out by the community.

 Why does the Point-in-Time Count matter?